benjamingoldenage/GCP-Infra-as-a-Code-with-Terraform-/README.md

-# Learn Terraform - Infrastructure as a code example for Google Cloud Platform.
+# Infrastructure as a code example for Google Cloud Platform with Terraform

 This repo contains Terraform configuration files to provision GKE cluster with 6 nodes, GCE instance, 2 different VPCs with subnets (1 for GCE instance and 1 for gke cluster).
 In addition to compute engine provisionings, a serverless application running on CloudRun can be deployed.